kelcc/jhu-thesis-template/README.md

 * `chapter1.tex` – Another sample chapter with some different formatting/header options.

+* `appendix.tex` – Another sample chapter to go in the Appendix.

-* `rjvheadshot.jpg` – A sample graphic with the right dimesions for the headshot used on the Vita page.
+* `rjvheadshot.jpg` – A sample graphic with the right dimensions for the headshot used on the Vita page.

 * `root.pdf` – A compiled version of the sample document.